By Laura Ferreiro

 Kobori and Jacobs both admitted that there are many challenges when policing supply chains, such as suppliers that falsify records, but Jacobs explained that it can be reframed as a benefit both the supplier and the buyer when done right.
 “At first, suppliers saw compliance as a hurdle, but now they see it as a way to strengthen their relationship with us,” Jacobs said.

 The final panel of the conference addressed how to quantify the impact of CSR on businesses’ commercial success.
-Chris Fox, VP of Corporate Social Responsibility at Hanesbrands Inc, said that employee turnover rates have decreased by approximately 30 percent, largely as a result of his company’s CSR efforts and increased employee satisfaction, saving the company millions of dollars.
+Chris Fox, VP of Corporate Social Responsibility at Hanesbrands Inc, said that employee turnover rates have decreased by approximately 30 percent, largely as a result of his company’s CSR efforts and resulting increased employee satisfaction, saving the company millions of dollars.

 Melodie Kinet, Director of Business Development at Samasource, emphasized the importance of storytelling and sharing the stories of the social impact that a company’s initiatives are having with consumers, stakeholders and employees.
 “It’s really all about storytelling,” Kinet said.
 “The market is starting to demand this.
 If you’re not doing it, you’re going to be left behind.”